Our Team

 Sarah Allaben

 Sarah joined MARS in 2022 after a stint as a AmeriCorps member in the Willamette Valley working on wildfire recovery in the wake of the devastating 2020 fire season.
-She now works on the mitigation side of the wildfire crisis, helping our local communities prepare their homes and landscapes for fire.
-She is also involved in developing MARS’s prescribed fire program and managing our array of grants and agreements.
+At MARS, she supports our Fire Adapted Communities program, manages our array of grants and agreements, and recently took on a communications role to help tell MARS’s story to the local community.
 Sarah grew up in northeast Ohio and holds a B.A. in biology from Carleton College.
 Outside of work, she can be found running trails with her dog, Jack.

 dave@mtadamsstewards.org